 Forms that a Petitioner must file

-Initially, the Petitioner files the above mentioned forms.
-Then, the Respondent is served with a Verified Petition for Divorce.
+Initially, the Petitioner files the above-mentioned forms.
+Then, the Respondent is served with a Verified Petition.
 Along with the petition, the Respondent is also served with an Acceptance of Service, Appearance, Consent and Waiver.
-If the Respondent agrees to the terms and conditions written in the petition, the Respondent signs and returns this Acceptance to the Petitioner.
-Another document that is served to the Respondent is the Respondent’s Military Service Affidavit.
-This is useful for two purposes.
+If the Respondent agrees to the terms and conditions written in the petition, he/ she signs and returns this Acceptance to the Petitioner.
+Another document that is served to the Respondent is the Respondent's Military Service Affidavit.
+This is useful for two purposes:

-When the Respondent cannot be found out, the Petitioner must file the following forms.
+When the Respondent cannot be located, the Petitioner must file the following forms:

 |